Install Tani Software

 Notes:

-• The permanent data will be stored in a docker volume plcgitagent-data on the host computer.
-To find it, run: docker volume inspect plcgitagent-data
+• The permanent data will be stored in volumes on the host computer.
+To find them, run e.g.: docker volume inspect plcgitagent-data

 5. Stop the running container